S.A.R.A.H. is confidential, anonymous, and trained to provide support (24/7).

-All SARAH counselors complete over 60 hours of intensive training before answering calls.
+- All SARAH counselors complete over 100 hours of intensive training before answering calls.

-Training topics include:
+- Training topics include:

-sexual assault and rape
+- sexual assault and rape

-rape culture and myths
+- rape culture and myths

-interpersonal violence and stalking
+- interpersonal violence

-supporting survivors of all gender identities
+- supporting survivors of all genders and sexual orientations

-religious and cultural issues
+- religious and cultural resources

-police procedure (WU & St. Louis)
+- police procedures (WashU & St. Louis)

-high risk coping mechanisms (self-harm)
+- high risk coping mechanisms (self-harm)

-pregnancy and options counseling
+- pregnancy and options counseling

-resources (WU & St. Louis)
+- resources (WashU & St. Louis)

-Note: although the above topics are listed, we are here to talk about whatever is on your mind.
+- Note: although the above topics are listed, we are here to talk about whatever is on your mind.

 Please feel free to visit Frequently Asked Questions